Prodigy-Hacking/TheFAQMan/README.md

 **>userinfo** Displays info about a user.
 *Permissions* Send Messages

+Planned features=

+Make >faq case insensitive.

+Make it so only part of Question is required.

+Make >editFAQ command.

+Suggest features on the GitHub, in the Reviews, and in the discord support server! :)

 _________________________________________________________________________________________________________________________
 Developed by BoredFish.
 This bot is under the MPL 2.0 licence.
 Support will be found in the support server.
 DMing me directly will result in me giving you a link to the support server.
 THESE COMMANDS DO NOT WORK IN DMs!
 DO NOT TRY IT THE BOT WILL NOT RESPOND!